 Ambiguities emerge if the representation of a concept is vague to an extent that allows for equivocal interpretations.
-As a consequence, even a basically clear concept (Figure 1) may be communicated as a divergence from an established 'truth'.
-The comparison between NADH linked to CI and FADH2 (instead of succinate) linked to CII leads us astray, as illustrated by the following textbook-quotes (Cooper 2000) (Figure 2).
+As a consequence, even a basically clear concept (Figure 1) may be communicated as a divergence from an established truth.
+The comparison between NADH linked to CI and FADH2 (instead of succinate) linked to CII leads us astray, as illustrated by the following quotes from Cooper (2000) (Figure 2).